 Sometimes, “business as usual” can become an unusual experience when a conflict arises between parties of a business transaction or contractual agreement, making it important to seek legal intervention to come to a favorable resolution.
-Mr. Northern has extensive experience as a contract dispute and business litigation attorney, representing businesses and individuals in both state and federal courts with contract, construction, and business lawsuits for and against insurance companies, banks, school districts, hospitals, and international corporations (including Fortune 500 companies) in jury and bench trials, as both plaintiff and defense counsel.
+Mr. Northern has extensive experience as a business attorney, representing businesses and individuals in both state and federal courts with contract, construction, and business lawsuits for and against insurance companies, banks, school districts, hospitals, and international corporations (including Fortune 500 companies) in jury and bench trials, as both plaintiff and defense counsel.

 Individuals and companies retain Van to deal with all kinds of litigation issues that frequently arise during the course of business.
 Whether you find yourself or your business needing to bring or defend a contract, accident, or business lawsuit to enforce a contract, receive compensation for injury or other harm, or obtain fairness and justice in business dealings, Van is prepared to offer aggressive representation.

 As a contract dispute attorney, Van has litigated a wide variety of business matters, including enforcement of and breach of contract, fraud and deceptive trade practices, theft, misrepresentation, injunctions, negligence, defamation, defense of government & administrative actions, employment issues, bankruptcy, and partnership cases, among others.